Axion Clouds around Neutron Stars: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Ken Van Tilburg, Andrea Caputo, and Georg Raffelt for their valuable discussions.
 DN and CW are supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 864035 - Undark).
 AP acknowledges support from the Princeton Center for Theoretical Science.
-SJW acknowledges support through the program Ram\'{o}n y Cajal (RYC2021-030893-I) of the Spanish Ministry of Science and Innovation, and through the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 864035 Undark) and the Netherlands eScience Center, grant number ETEC.2019.018.
+SJW acknowledges support through the program Ram\'{o}n y Cajal (RYC2021-030893-I) of the Spanish Ministry of Science and Innovation, through the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 864035 Undark) and the Netherlands eScience Center, grant number ETEC.2019.018, and from a Royal Society University Research Fellowship (URF-R1-231065).
+This article/publication is based upon work from COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology).
+We acknowledge the use of~\cite{AxionLimits} in creating the figure containing axion constraints.